corbtastik/atlas-osb/README.md

 Pick up here :truck:

-## Teardown
+## Uninstall

-Save a tree...run `./teardown.sh` to delete all Service Instances and uninstall the Atlas OSB.
+Save a tree...run `./uninstall.sh` to delete all Service Instances, remove the Atlas OSB and Service Catalog.

 ## Downloads